MaxMSala/SDGroup60/software-design-vu-master/README.md

 # Software Design
 # Green Home System

-#### Software Design Group 68
+#### Software Design Group 60

 ## Project Overview
-The Green Home software enables households to calculate and better understand their carbon footprint, helping users make more informed and sustainable choices regarding energy consumption.
-Although the interface allows users to select from a wide range of countries, the current implementation is restricted to real data for The Netherlands due to financial constraints
-Specifically, the costs associated with accessing live environmental and energy APIs.
-Nevertheless, users can still explore other regions for fictional or educational purposes, simulating how the tool would behave if expanded in the future.

-Users can input details about their household appliances and usage schedules, and the system estimates both carbon emissions and energy costs based on a comprehensive internal appliance database.
-This database contains:

-Average power consumption (used to estimate electricity usage and associated emissions)

-House EcoScore and UserEcoScore

-Additionally, the system enables users to simulate alternative scenarios by adding, removing, or configuring appliances to explore how their choices affect carbon emissions.
-Finally, the system provides personalized recommendations to help users lower their household's carbon footprint.
+The Green Home software is built as a modular Java application that processes household data to calculate environmental and financial impacts.
+Users interact with the system through a simple Swing-based interface, where they can input details such as appliance types, usage timeframes, number of residents, and electricity tariff.

+Once the data is entered, the system performs a series of calculations based on values retrieved from an internal appliance database and carbon intensity estimates.
+These calculations include:

+Total carbon emissions per appliance, based on usage duration, power consumption, and average carbon intensity

+Total cost per appliance, based on electricity tariff and energy usage

+User and household EcoScores, which gamify sustainability by rating low-emission behaviors

+The system stores and retrieves user data using a JSON-based format, allowing households to save and reload configurations.
+The central House class ensures that all components, users, appliances, timeframes, and tariffs remain consistent across the application.

+In addition to real-time reports, the software allows users to simulate alternative scenarios using a dedicated What-If tool.
+This enables households to explore the effects of removing or adjusting appliances or even general inputs, without altering the main dataset.

+Finally, Green Home generates a comprehensive report that:

+Ranks appliances by carbon emissions and cost

+Compares the household’s footprint to the global per capita average

+Provides personalized recommendations, including the worst emitters, optimal usage times, and suggestions for more efficient alternatives

+All calculations and recommendations are based on live or averaged carbon intensity data, and though users can select from multiple regions, real-time data is currently supported only for The Netherlands due to API limitations.
+Other regions are included for simulation purposes only.

 ### Key Aspects of the System
-- **Data-Driven Predictions** ⟹ The system estimates carbon intensity based on historical data from the past three years, ensuring more accurate and reliable predictions.
-- **Personalized Insights** ⟹ Users receive tailored emission reports, comparisons with other households, and actionable recommendations.
-- **Scenario Exploration** ⟹ Users can simulate "what-if" scenarios to understand the impact of changing appliances or usage habits.
-- **Peak and Off-Peak Energy Optimization** ⟹ The system suggests optimal appliance usage times based on carbon intensity fluctuations, helping users reduce emissions.
+-**Real-Time and Averaged Carbon Data** ⟹ The system estimates carbon intensity using averaged values retrieved from the Electricity Maps API (limited to the past 24 hours and a single country).
+These are applied at the start and end of each appliance usage interval to provide realistic, session-based emission estimates.

+-**Tailored Reports and EcoScores** ⟹ Users receive detailed carbon and cost reports, including personalized User EcoScores and a Household EcoScore.
+These scores promote awareness and encourage lower emissions by ranking users and usage efficiency.

+-**Interactive Scenario Simulation** ⟹ The built-in What-If Scenarios tool allows users to add, remove, or reconfigure appliances and timeframes, helping them visualize the environmental and financial impact of potential lifestyle changes.

+-**Emission Timing Recommendations** ⟹ The system identifies optimal 3-hour intervals with lower carbon intensity and highlights periods to avoid, guiding users toward more sustainable usage schedules based on real-time or average carbon data.

 ## Prerequisites
 Before running the project, ensure you have the following installed: